Summary

 Conclusion: Repeated Calls Impact Business Growth

 Customer satisfaction holds an important place in the growth of call centers.
-Repeated calls are the indicators of unsatisfied customers, which has an impact on the business as well.
+Repeated calls are the indicators of unsatisfied customers, which have an impact on the business as well.
 Such calls increase the operating costs, negatively impact the brand name, and can also affect the future growth of the business.
-So, the above mentioned methods help the company improve call centre metrics, provide practical solutions, and reduce repeated calls.
+So, the above-mentioned methods help the company improve call center metrics, provide practical solutions, and reduce repeated calls.

 1. What are the business impacts of high repeat calls?